 A certified life care planner can help you plan for the future by identifying the support services your child will need.
 This may include physical therapy, occupational therapy, speech therapy, medical care and equipment, tutoring and educational services, and living accommodations.

-At Schochor, Federico and Staton, we work with some of the best life care planners in the country to assist our clients.
+At Schochor, Staton, Goldberg and Cardea, P.A., we work with some of the best life care planners in the country to assist our clients.

 Medical experts play a very important and critical role in the process of preparing a medical malpractice case.
 In order to prove a medical malpractice claim, victims are required, by law, to produce testimony from medical experts that the health care providers in question were negligent and that their negligence was a cause of the patient’s injury.
-Schochor, Federico and Staton utilizes experts from around the country when preparing cases.
+Schochor, Staton, Goldberg and Cardea, P.A. utilizes experts from around the country when preparing cases.
 We seek the most qualified and credentialed professionals to review evidence and testify on behalf of our clients.

 Victims of medical malpractice can sue for past, present and future economic damages, including costs for reasonable and necessary medical care, rehabilitative services, domestic services and loss of earnings.
 The law also allows for compensation for future medical care and expenses and the loss of earning capacity.